Trump impeached after Capitol riot in historic second charge - Salisbury Post

 Fending off concerns that an impeachment trial would bog down his first days in office, Biden is encouraging senators to divide their time between taking taking up his priorities of confirming his nominees and approving COVID-19 relief while also conducting the trial.

-The impeachment bill draws from Trump’s own false statements about his election defeat to Biden.
+The impeachment bill draws from Trump’s own statements about his election defeat to Biden.
 Judges across the country, including some nominated by Trump, have repeatedly dismissed cases challenging the election results, and former Attorney General William Barr, a Trump ally, has said there was no sign of widespread fraud.

 The House had first tried to persuade Vice President Mike Pence and the Cabinet to invoke their authority under the 25th Amendment to remove Trump from office.
 Pence declined to do so, but the House passed the resolution anyway.